safakozdek/Game-of-Life/README.md

 ```

 ## Contributing
-Pull-requests, issues, comments and other improvements are very welcome!
+Pull-requests, issues, comments and other improvements are always appreciated!